An Introduction to SRA Accounts Rules

 The report required by the SRA under the SRA Accounts Rules is one of the more onerous tasks of the independent accountancy practice.
 Continuing shortages of clients' money has led the SRA to look carefully at the role of the accountant.

-This course is designed for people with little or no existing knowledge of the SRA Accounts Rules who will be carrying out SRA assignments under the 2011 Rules in the near future and is therefore based on the 2011 Accounts Rules.
+This course is designed for people with little or no existing knowledge of the SRA Accounts Rules who will be carrying out SRA assignments.

-It is not designed for those seeking an update on recent changes who would derive more benefit from attending the SRA Accounts Rules Update.
+It is not designed for those seeking an update on recent changes who would derive more benefit from attending the SRA Accounts Rules Update and Refresher.

 The content will include: